User guide

 2-3b-poedit-statistic

 5. When you are finished with you update, hit "Save" again and the .mo-file gets automatically updated.
-Don't forget to create a upload button if necessary!

 Plugin and theme translations

-If you provide a theme or plugin as a third party, its translation is naturally not included with Zenphoto’s general translation file.
-But with post Zenphoto 1.3.2 it is possible to have independent translations files for your theme or plugin.
+If you provide a theme or plugin as a third party, its translation is naturally not included with Zenphoto's general translation file.
+But with since Zenphoto 1.3.2 it is possible to have independent translations files for your theme or plugin.

 Plugin translations